wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 - In the Table Settings window that pops up, tick the box to `Extract Column Names` and click Save.
 - In the sample data list the icon for this file will have changed from a grey file to a purple table.

-Now that the dataaset is a table you generate an Iceberg table in Nessie.
+Now that the dataaset is a table you generate an Iceberg table in the data catalog.
 Go to the SQL editor and run the following SQL statement:

 ```
 -- Turning the CSV file into an Apache Iceberg table using CTAS
-CREATE TABLE nessie.nyc.raw.trips AS SELECT * FROM Samples."samples.dremio.com"."NYC-taxi-trips.csv";
+CREATE TABLE catalog.nyc.raw.trips AS SELECT * FROM Samples."samples.dremio.com"."NYC-taxi-trips.csv";
 ```

-This code will create a main directory in Nessie called `nyc` for your project, and within that a sub-directory one called `raw` into which it wrote an Iceberg table, `trips`.
+This code will create a main directory in the data catalog called `nyc` for your project, and within that a sub-directory one called `raw` into which it wrote an Iceberg table, `trips`.
 Click through into this directory in the Dremio UI to see for yourself.

 ## Create sub-folders for the models